 The ECCS works closely with Southington parents and the local schools to make the kindergarten registration process as seamless as possible.

-Under CT State Law, children must be age 5 by December 31 to attend public school that year, and thus could start as early as 4 years and 9 months old.
+Under CT State Law, children must be age 5 on or before January 1 to attend public school that year, and thus could start as early as 4 years and 9 months old.
 Unsure when to register your child for preschool or kindergarten?
 Check out this When to Start chart by birth year.
 If attending public school then parents also have the option to keep their children at home through age 6.

-UPDATE as of 3/17/2021 – The Southington Public School (SPS) system’s plans for the 2021 kindergarten information session, registration and orientation, have been impacted by the pandemic.
-The Info Session will be held via webinar and the registration process will be online.
+UPDATE as of 2/8/2022 – The Southington Public School (SPS) system’s plans for the 2022 kindergarten information session have been announced.

 If you are unsure which school your child will attend, please refer to the SPS Street Directory.

-More information about the SPS registration process, handouts from the January information session, forms and dates is on the Southington Public Schools site.
+More information about the SPS registration process, handouts from the previous information session, forms and dates is on the Southington Public Schools site.